flycheck/flycheck/doc/index.rst

 Contributor guide
 =================

-This part of the documentation is for contributors to Flycheck, and provides contribution guidelines.
+This part of the documentation targets contributors to Flycheck.
+It provides general contribution guidelines, by which we review pull requests and other contributions, and instructions for specific tasks Flycheck contributors need to perform and problems they face.

 .. toctree::
    :maxdepth: 2

+   contrib/guidelines
    contrib/docs
    contrib/maintenance
-   contrib/guidelines
    credits

 Licensing